foxcats/LPS/README.md

-# IDS, OS and LPM
+# CBIDS, OS and LPM

-Os is the searching API to get datas that have ontology Info using in LPS RDF results like 'predicate'.
+OS is the searching API to get datas that have ontology Info using in CBIDS'z RDF results like 'predicate'.

 LPM is the Link-Policy maker used in LPS.